tkranza/Affiliation-Recommendation-Using-Auxiliary-Networks/README.md

 # Affiliation-Recommendation-Using-Auxiliary-Networks
-Social Networks Analysis / Community Recommendation to Users\n Project made for the Course: Introduction to data mining
+Social Networks Analysis / Community Recommendation to Users

+Project made for the Course: Introduction to data mining